JesusTheHun/lisk-sdk/protocol-specs/generators/address_generation/README.md

 # Address System Test Generator

-Description of the output format
+A set of test generators for the address system

 ## Resources